FBZ-Bioinformatik/UTRpipeline/README.md

 - [pandas](https://pandas.pydata.org/)
 - [pysam](https://pysam.readthedocs.io/)

-The pipeline can be ran using the commands: 'python UTRpipeline.py \
+The pipeline can be ran using the commands: `python UTRpipeline.py \
     --vcf path/to/vcf_38.vcf.gz \
     --transcript path/to/reference_MANE_hg38.txt \
-    --ref path/to/GRCh38.fa'
+    --ref path/to/GRCh38.fa`